|Leadership (updated March 2018)||Contact Information|

 The Maricopa people were small bands that migrated east from the Colorado River.
 The Maricopa are known for their red clay pottery.
 When the Salt River Indian Community formed a Reservation in 1879, it included both tribes within its boundaries.

-According to the 2010 Census, approximately 6,289 individuals live in the Salt River Pima-Maricopa Indian Community, a sovereign community bounded by the cities of Scottsdale, Tempe, Mesa, and Fountain Hills.
+According to the U.S. Census, approximately 5,618 individuals live in the Salt River Pima-Maricopa Indian Community, a sovereign community bounded by the cities of Scottsdale, Tempe, Mesa, and Fountain Hills.
 The Community holds 52,600 acres, 19,000 of which are held as a natural preserve.
 Approximately 12,000 acres produce cotton, melons, potatoes, onions, broccoli, and carrots.

-The Salt River Pima-Maricopa Indian Community is a young community, with 30 percent of its members under the age of 18.* Diverse households are twice as likely as the state to be multigenerational.
-Traditional husband-wife families make up 50 percent of all households, and more than one-third of households are headed by a single female.
+The Salt River Pima-Maricopa Indian Community is a very young community, with almost half (47 percent) of its members under the age of 18.* Traditional husband-wife families make up 31 percent of all households, while 65 percent of households are headed by a single female.

 The Community operates two casinos as well as Talking Stick Resort and Spa, and Talking Stick Golf Club.
 Other enterprises include a commercial landfill, Salt River Materials Group that provides construction aggregates, Salt River Financial Services, and Saddleback Communications, among others.